mattmakai/fullstackpython.com/source/content/pages/02-web-frameworks/0203-django.markdown

   app that allows audiences to text in during a presentation with feedback or questions.

+* [Openduty](https://github.com/ustream/openduty) is similar to PagerDuty
+  but is open source and self-hosted.

 ## Django learning checklist
 <i class="fa fa-check-square-o"></i>